brentd09/AZ040Labs/PowerShell-Lab-03.md

     <details><summary>Click to see the answer</summary><Strong>

     ```PowerShell
-    # Look for the Enabled Parameter
+    # Look specifically for the "Enabled" Parameter
     ```
     </Strong></details>
 6. Display a list of the firewall rules that are enabled.